-Parents who teach their kids self-care can make a huge impact on their lifetime health and wellness.
-Kids who have eating disorders, disordered eating, and body hate often struggle with poor self-care habits.
-Unless parents step up and teach these kids self-care, it’s very possible that they will struggle with mental health issues for life.
+Parents who teach their kids who have eating disorders self-care can make a huge impact on their lifetime health and wellness.
+Kids who have eating disorders often struggle with poor self-care habits.
+Parents are critical when it comes to developing healthy self-care practices that will last a lifetime.

 What is self-care?